Femi Joseph

 Joseph Femi Olatubosun (born December 21, 1990, in Kawo, Kaduna State) is a Nigerian footballer.

 Career

-Olatubosun began his career with Pepsi Football Academy and joined on 6 November 2008 to Liberty Professionals F.C.
+Olatubosun began his career with the Pepsi Football Academy and joined on 6 November 2008.
+Liberty Professionals F.C.
 He left Liberty Professionals F.C. on 21 February 2009 and signed with Girabola Club Caála.
 In January 2010 he was sold by Liberty Professionals.

 International career

 He is a former member of the Nigeria national under-17 football team and represented the team in an 8 Nations Tournament in South Korea.